-To study the effect of N_a doping of the base (p-Si layer) of the heterojunction, we have used the values given in Table 2 with a variation of N_a doping density from 10^{16} to 10^{18} cm-3.
-Figure 7 shows the variation of the photovoltaic parameters of the heterojunction cell as a function of the N_a doping of the p-Si collector.

-With the doping of the p-Si region which forms the base of the heterojunction, we observe a small decrease in J{cc} and an increase in V{oc} , FF and finally in the efficiency of the n-ZnO/p-Si solar cell from 23.23 to 28.24%, respectively for N_a doping density of 10^{16} to 10^{18} cm-3.
-The increase in collector doping density leads to a narrowing of the width of the depletion zone that occurs in the collector region.
+To study the effect of N_a doping density of the base (p-Si layer) of the heterojunction, we have used the values given in Table 2 with a variation of N_a doping density from 10^{16} to 10^{18} cm-3.
+Figure 8 shows the variation of the photovoltaic parameters of the heterojunction cell as a function of the N_a doping of the p-Si collector.
+With the variation of N_a doping density of the p-Si region (which forms the base of the heterojunction) from 10^{16} to 10^{18} cm-3, we observe a small decrease in J{cc} and an increase in V{cc} , FF and finally in the efficiency of the n-ZnO/p-Si solar cell from 23.23 to 28.24%.
+The increase in collector doping density leads to a narrowing of the width of the depletion zone that occurs in the collector region as we have already said.
 Subsequently the collection of photogenerated carriers will be affected, because it is the internal field of the depletion zone that ensures the dissociation and collection of photogenerated electrons and holes.
-But as the increase in doping density on the other side enhances the potential difference between the n and p regions, then Voc and FF increase and so does the efficiency.
+We have already mentioned that the increase in doping density enhances the potential difference between the n and p regions leading to an increase of Voc, FF and the efficiency.